-Director Qualification and Attributes
+Director Qualifications and Attributes

 We have concluded that all of our directors have the skills, experience, knowledge, and personal attributes that are necessary to effectively serve on our Board and to contribute to the overall success of the Company.
-We believe that the diverse professional background of each of our directors ensures that we have a Board that has a broad range of industry-related knowledge, experience, business acumen, and perspective.
+We believe that the diverse professional background of each of our directors ensures that we have a Board that has a broad range of industry-related knowledge, experience, and business acumen.